Skip to content

 Terminal window

-cmakefmt --show-config-path src/CMakeLists.txt
+cmakefmt config path src/CMakeLists.txt

-cmakefmt --show-config src/CMakeLists.txt
+cmakefmt config show src/CMakeLists.txt

 Terminal window